jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ## Gort goes to work

-Let's say a computer engineer named Gort has been hired to write software for a package delivery company.
-He is used to thinking in Wall-Clock time, and chooses to store the date and time values in a Wall-Clock time manner.
+A computer engineer named Gort has been hired to write software for a package delivery company.
+He is used to thinking about time from a wall-clock time, and chooses to store the date and time values in a wall-clock way when he reads it.
 These examples will show formatted time in "YYYY-MM-DD HH:SS" and use 24-hour time.

 The client will have package pickup and dropoff times around North America.
 The incoming schedule data Gort receives looks like this: